ls1intum/thesis-template-typst/README.md

 4. Also try out the "Agent" mode for applying the feedback directly to your document.
 This mode can help you make changes based on Copilot's suggestions.

 > [!NOTE]
-> Remember to acknowledge AI assistance in your transparency statement if you used GitHub Copilot extensively for your thesis work.
+> Remember to document GitHub Copilot, including the exact model you used, in your [transparency statement](#transparency-in-the-use-of-ai-tools).

 ---